In August 2019 GPG Suite 2019.1 introduced a new default key server.

 - improved performance

-- searches will return only a single key
+- search always returns a single key

 So thanks to the people who have worked hard to put together Hagrid, the new key server.